 “You seem highly irritated today, Legs.
 This guy bugging you?”
 Reston asked.

 “I’m obligated to advertise it and you’re avoiding my question, Legs.
 Talk to me.
-I’d be more than happy to extract him from your office for you.”
+I’d be more than happy to extract this guy for you.”

-Another time, Taylor knew she would have openly laughed at Reston’s unusual show of concern, but the last thing she needed right then was to referee a kick-ass contest between two fighting jocks.
+Another time, Taylor knew she would have openly laughed at Reston’s unusual show of concern, but the last thing she needed right then was to referee a pissing contest between two jocks.
 One overblown male ego was bad enough to deal with.

 “Max is a friend, Tex.
 You can head on back to your horse ranch now.
 I’m doing just fine here.”
 The quip back was natural to her.
 So was using the nickname she’d given him back when they were dating.
 Then she got an idea.
 “Hey Reston, I’ve got a question for you.
 Are you still labeled a womanizer by the media?
 Tell me the truth.
 You know it won’t change anything I think about you.”

 Taylor smirked at Max who grunted at Reston and glared.
 When she saw Max sizing Reston up as a challenger for her attention, she shook her head again.
-Despite the craving she always had for men with an abundance of testosterone, she really hated her chemical dependence.
-You would think at forty her body would be more way more discerning about what it preferred.
+Why were the men with an abundance of testosterone the ones she craved?
+She’d never resented her chemical dependence more.
+You would think at forty her body would be way more discerning.

 When Reston grinned wickedly over Max’s perusal, Taylor felt an urge to kick him.
 She rolled her eyes as he rubbed a hand over a chiseled jaw already rough with an evening beard.
 Even mild stubble was an indulgence on a man who shaved twice a day.
 He once told her he would never agree to another endorsement contract that required his face to be smooth all the time.

-“Well, if by ‘womanizer’ you mean that I like women and date a lot—then yeah, I guess you could say that I still am one.
+“Well, if by that term I would never use to describe myself, you mean that I like women and date a lot—then yeah, I guess you could say that I’m still considered one.
 But Taylor—Sugar—you know I’d give up all the others for you.
-You kiss like an angel, and you’re the hardest working woman I have ever met.
-Hell, I’ll be forty like you in a few months.
+You kiss like an angel, and you’re the hardest working woman I’ve ever met.
+Hell, I’m turning forty-five in a few months.
 I’d gladly settle down if you agreed to marry me.”